fryske-akademy/UDPipe-Frysk/README.md

 # UDPipe-Frysk
 Software for a Universal Dependencies-based lemmatizer, POS-tagger, and annotator for Frisian.

-To build the Docker image and launch the container, follow the steps below.
+Follow the instructions below to build the Docker image and launch the container.

 ### 1. Clone the Repo